- Blogtober Came Early | Day 1/30

 My friends and followers on Facebook have gassed me up enough for my writing skills.
-Where I see blatant typos and a story disconnected, they see a book deal and some writing honours.
-They are convinced this it!
+I see blatant typos and a story disconnected; they see a book deal and some writing honors.
+They are convinced this is it!

-I used to write awful Poetry back then.
+I used to write awful poetry back then.
 Awful because now I look back and realize I wrote my work in that disgusting Facebook language.
-Granted the message would always shine through, it was lazily done.
-I do however think that editing my work now almost a decade later would give it the lift it so deserved.
+Granted, the message would always shine through; it was lazily done.
+However, I think that editing my work now almost a decade later would give it the lift it so deserved.

 My poetry days are behind me now.
 But I’m grateful for the way they shaped my writing style.
 I can’t escape Creative Writing even if I wished to.

 I had lost my second parent the year before.
-It hit me two-fold as I never really grieved my mother’s death which by then was 8 years after.
+It hit me two-fold as I never really grieved my mother’s death, which by then was 8 years after.
 It hit me hard.
 Anyone who has suffered loss will tell you grief never goes away.
-Yes, you will suppress it for as long as you can, you will assume you have completely healed.
+Yes, you will suppress it for as long as possible; you will assume you have completely healed.
 But it will come back to bite you.
-And bite me it did.
+And bite me, it did.

 I remembered how to live again but forgot how to write.